Dear Consumer Reports;

 You should be reporting reliability and clean-ability as the top items of importance!
 All other items or features are irrelevant if the washer doesn’t clean and won’t last….which brings me to the major recall on 2.8 million Samsung washers YOU still have listed as a CR recommended top choice.
 Meanwhile; Speed Queen, built to last 25 years, that should be your best pick, isn’t.

 People would not buy HE washers if they knew they would have to give up clean clothes and dependability.
-I talk to people every day who are furious at their HE washers for being unreliable and not cleaning.
+I talk to people every day who are furious at their HE washers, angry with the manufacturers and baffled about why these pieces of junk are even on the market.
 It should come as no surprise lots of people think you are taking bribes when I mention your ratings/versus their true life experiences.
 Bribery makes more sense than the idea you guys just have no clue how to actually conduct real, meaningful research on washers.
 As it is, Google is a better source of information on washers than CR.

 To regain trust you need to totally revamp your criteria or keep losing the people’s trust and readership.